 Nuttvia is devoted to helping those that are less fortunate and contributing to the common good.
 Before Nuttvia was established, it has already been decided that any product made would be 100% palm oil free.
 “It made sense that we support orangutans and forest affected by the deforestation from palm oil plantations in Indonesia.
 It is a race against time in a battle against the forces of the influential palm oil leaders as the vast majority of land is converted to palm oil plantations.
 It’s crucial to us we help purchase and protect critical orangutan habitat” Wong says.

-As a brand, Nuttvia wants to highlight the issues around palm oil and the importance of protecting the rainforest for the animals, as well as being an example by making positive changes through giving back to the orangutans.
+As a brand, Nuttvia wants to highlight the issues around non sustainable palm oil and the importance of protecting the rainforest for the animals, as well as being an example by making positive changes through giving back to the orangutans.

 With palm oil in approximately 50% of supermarket products, Nuttvia saw this as an opportunity.
 Wong told us “Now more than ever consumers want the choice of buying palm oil free products.
 However, with no mandatory palm oil labelling in place in Australia this makes it hard for consumers to find certified palm oil free products.”
 It was important for Nuttvia to have The Orangutan Alliance Palm Oil Free Seal, as it is a recognised logo for consumers looking for certified palm oil free products.
 “At Nuttvia we stand for ethical purchasing and consumer choice”

-Since March 2019, Nuttvia has officially adopted six beautiful Orangutans: Carmen, Amelia, Jeffrey,Junior, Kobe, Hockey and Holland through the OFI where they currently reside in Sumatra, Indonesia.
+Since March 2019, Nuttvia has officially adopted six beautiful Orangutans: Carmen, Amelia, Jeffrey,Junior, Kobe, Hockey and Holland through the OFI where they currently reside in Borneo, Indonesia.
 Nuttvia helps to care for the displaced and orphaned orangutans at the OFI Care Centre and Quarantine (OCCQ) facility, during their rehabilitation back to the wild.
 They contribute to providing the medical, dietary and emotional care for the orangutans to thrive.
 Additionally, they have donated to protect and help buy back rainforest land called The Orangutan Legacy Forest through the OFI.
 The OFI began purchasing land in Borneo with the intention of using it as a sanctuary for displaced Orangutans.
 Over 300 orangutans who have had their homes taken from them have taken refuge in the legacy forest.
 Nuttvia chose the OFI because they support the conservation, protection, and understanding of orangutans and their rainforest habitat in Borneo, while caring for and rehabilitating ex-captive orangutans for release back into the wild.
 “At Nuttvia we share their mission and vision of orangutan and forest conservation and we wanted to give back to an Australian orangutan group with a history of achievements that make a positive difference to the animals and environment.”
 Wong says.

 Nuttvia is determined to #spreadgood well into the future by raising awareness about the work of various groups that protect the rainforest and orangutans.
-They will continue to give back with every jar of Nuttvia helping to fund for projects that care for orangutans.
+They will continue to give back with Nuttvia helping to fund for projects that care for orangutans.
 Find out more about their impact and projects via https://nuttvia.com/blog/.